Insurer Beazley to launch blockchain registry with Bitfury, Lloyd's broker

 The partner companies are next planning to develop so-called “smart” policies for violent acts, to be permanently stored in the registry.
 They will be programmed to automatically kick in when a mass casualty occurs, eliminating claims paperwork for policyholders and trimming months from the settlement process, they said.

-Service providers, such as security experts and counselors, would be automatically be dispatched when an event is under way.
+Service providers, such as security experts and counsellors, would be automatically be dispatched when an event is under way.